 - Make sure the fire is fully extinguished before you leave it.
 Douse any embers or ashes with water.

-- A high proportion of the most damaging fires in rural areas break out as the result of the careless disposal of cigarettes dropped thoughtlessly from a car as it passes through.
+- Many of the most damaging fires in rural areas break out as the result of the careless disposal of cigarettes dropped thoughtlessly from a car as it passes through.
 Never throw lit cigarettes from a vehicle.

 Contact us if you require further information or have another community safety enquiry.